Manado North Sulawesi, Indonesia Travel Guide

 A unique tri-colored sulfuric lake near Tomohon.
 Its colors shift due to sulfur content and light.
 Several coffee shops overlook the lake, providing a relaxed spot for views.
 A small entrance fee applies.

-A beautiful waterfall near Talawaan, a short drive from Manado.
+A beautiful waterfall near Talawaan, a quick drive from Manado.
 It offers a refreshing escape.
 A short trek through a forested path reaches the falls.
 Visit during or just after the wet season for optimal water flow.

 When exploring natural wonders like Tangkoko or Mount Mahawu, certain considerations enhance your visit.